Information for Parents

 Staff: “Your staff, particularly Robin, have been a positive influence for my young man and are helping to shape his thoughts about future careers and other adventures.
 I couldn’t ask for more, thank you" Demelza about Evan, 2015

 All WildWise staff are DBS checked (formally CRB).
-The lead instructor Robin Bowman has worked with teenagers in the outdoors for 16 years (see his biog on each camp's page) and has two children of his own.
+The lead instructor Robin Bowman has worked with teenagers in the outdoors for 19 years (see his biog on each camp's page) and has two children of his own, who are now Tributes themselves !
 We have a large staff to child ratio.
-On last summer's Hunger Games camp we had 15 staff and on the Mockingjay camp we had 25 staff.
-We have between 4 and 6 adults on a pastoral care team for each camp alone.
+On last summer's Hunger Games camp we had 23 staff and 26 on the Mockingjay camp .
+We normally have 8 adults on our pastoral care team for each camp .
 Some of the staff will be qualified in outdoor First Aid.

 Camping equipment: please see General Camp Information.